 HOUSE IN WAKABADAI

-The site is at the end of a blind alley less than 4m wide, commands a beautiful view of orchard spread southward beyond a brook below.
-Difficulties were the riverside weak ground, the inconveniently narrow access to the site and an insufficient construction budget.
+The site is at the end of a hidden alley less than 4 meters wide, commanding a beautiful view of the orchards extending southward beyond the brook below.
+Multiple difficulties presented themselves through the design and construction process: the unstable ground of the riverside, inconveniently-narrow access to the site, and insufficient construction budget.

 - Kawasaki-shi, Kanagawa, JP